Rory Does Windows Mobile Development - WM 5.0 Camera API

 Hi Rory,

 Very good work !
 Im from Brazil and i'm developing a mobile application that need to capture some photos.
-Im using CameraCaptureDialog and works fine, but i need a greater resolution then size(240,320), i tryed to increase those values but the result is the same.
-How can i use a better resolution?
+Im using CameraCaptureDialog and works fine, but i need a greater resolution then size(240,320), i tryed to increase those values but the result is

 Thanks !!
 By the way, wen youre caming to Brazil?